-6. Competitive Procurement Requirements
+Competitive Procurement Requirements

-Subject to this Policy, all Goods, Services and Construction valued at equal to or greater than \$100,000 must be procured through a Competitive Process.
+Subject to this Policy, all Goods, Services and Construction valued at equal to or greater than \$121,200 must be procured through an open Competitive Process.
 Different requirements apply based on the Total Sourcing Value and the type of Goods, Services and Construction being procured.